parente/tott/doc/sessions/jquery.rst

 Add elements to the ShortSheet UI to collect this information, and a trigger to send it to the Python server.
 Add jQuery code to listen for the trigger event and to send a GET request (AJAX request) with the requisite information.
 Populate the spreadsheet with the response CSV in the same manner as when the file existed locally.

-Test your code with the gist you downloaded previously at http://192.168.33.10:8080/gist/parente/7965617 or another CSV gist of your choosing.
+Test your code with the gist you downloaded previously with user ID ``parente`` and gist ID ``7965617``.
+Or choose another CSV gist located on GitHub as a test.

 Add more features
 #################